 Purpose of IACUC

-The Institutional Animal Care and Use Committee (IACUC), appointed by the President of USU, is charged with the responsibility of ensuring that the Animal Welfare Act policies and procedures are followed.
-All faculty, staff, students and cooperators using USU facilities are required to adhere to federal standards for the use of animals in research, teaching, and training.
+All faculty, staff, students, and cooperators using USU facilities are required to adhere to federal standards for the use of animals in research, teaching and training.
 The validity and effectiveness of programs that use animals will be the best possible when high quality animals receive quality care in a properly designed and managed animal facility.

 It is contrary to University policy and standards of ethical care to misuse or mistreat animals.
 If you have concerns regarding the use or care of animals associated with Utah State University please contact the IACUC office.
 Individuals reporting animal welfare concerns are protected by the University “Whistleblower” Policy (Policy 407.7.5).
 Reporting may also be anonymous if you desire.
 The IACUC will investigate all reports of animal misuse.